Poppy sleeve! Text by another artist.

 Here is a luna moth flying from the upper shoulder.
 These winged creatures are the largest moths in North America!

-An example of a botanical piece that is a bit hidden away when the arm is at rest against the body, and also is very quiet in the color department.
+An example of a botanical piece that is a bit hidden away when the arm is at rest against the body, and also done with very soft colors.

 This is a coverup that was very satisfying to complete.